 In my last post I exposed GameStop’s wish list lies.
-Now it’s time to fix GameStop.com, so let me outline my proposal step-by-step — but first, I’ll fix those stupid mismatching icons:
+Now it’s time to fix GameStop.com, so let me outline my proposal step-by-step — yet first, I’ll fix those stupid mismatching icons:

 There.
 That took me five damn minutes, GameStop.
-I would be happy to send you those graphics if you’d like.
+I would be pleased to send you those graphics if you’d like.
 Okay, so now to fix the real problems.
-The cornerstone of any relationship is honesty, and we can improve that in a few ways:
+The cornerstone of any relationship is honesty, & we can improve that in a few ways:

 This menu bar could use a few changes:

-No need to change the company tagline, just add a couple quotes:
+No need to alter the company tagline, just add a couple quotes:

 They literally list some games with the normal retail price on their deals page, so:

-Let’s fix that “hot item” text I hated so much in my last post, and the pop-up text:
+Let’s fix that “hot item” text I hated so much in my last post, & the pop-up text:

 Actually, I don’t think quotes are enough to fix that pop-up text.
 We’ll re-write it in a minute.